- What are the seven summits?

 2. Denali, Alaska

-Found in North America in Alaska, Denali is another summit rated for difficult climbing.
+Found in North America, Alaska’s Denali is another summit rated for difficult climbing.

 It stands at 20,322 feet above the sea.
 This mountain needs people who are physically fit.

-The best time for climbing Denali is very limited, from May to July.
+The best time to climb Denali is very limited: May to July.

-The duration for climbing this summit can take about a three-week round trip.
+The round-trip to this summit can take about 3 weeks.

-Climbing to this summit can be taken easily; it requires pulling a sled overloaded with necessary gear for the climber’s survival.
+Climbing to this summit is easy; it requires pulling a sled loaded with gear for the climber’s survival.

-Climbing the Denali summit requires navigation gadgets, including GPS, Maps, and a Compass, this is because there are no marked trails to the summit.
+Climbing Denali’s summit requires navigation equipment, including a GPS, a Map, and a compass.
+This is because there are no marked trails to the summit.

-The weather can be extreme, the snow, gale-force winds, and baking sun.
+The weather can be extreme, with snow, gale-force winds, and baking sun.

 Proper layering is the key to matching the extreme weather during your climb.